civier/tree2dir/README.md

 OUTPUT:

-         for each path in path list, generates a symbolic link to path in current directory. the symbolic link name is identical to path, with "/" replaced with "_".
+         For each path in path list, generates a symbolic link to path in current directory.
+         The symbolic link name is identical to path, with "/" replaced with "_".

 AUTHOR:   Oren Civier